mhearne-usgs/gator/README.md

 Concatenate and transfer Hydra output files to FTP.

 optional arguments:
-  -h, --help      show this help message and exit
+  -h, --help      show this help message and exit<br/>
   -n, --no-clean  Do NOT delete input files after transfer